BioinfoNet/hack-paper/README.md

 make clean
 ```

-### Generating pdf papaper
+### Generating pdf paper
-we are using Travis CI to generate the LaTex and PDF of the paper and push it automatically on pull request.
-Create a branch from the master and send a pull request when done with your edits.
-We will only approve the pull-request on successful Build.
+Each of the above steps is automated as soon as you send a pull request.
+We are using Travis CI to generate the LaTex and PDF of the paper and push it automatically to the repo on a pull request.
+Create a branch from the master, edit the `manuscript.md` and send a pull request when done with your edits.
+The pull request is automatically merged on passing the Travis CI tests.

 ## Contributing

 Thank you for your interest.
-To contribute, have a look at the roadmapo and issues, fork this repo and send us a pull request when done.
+To contribute, have a look at the roadmap and issues, fork this repo and send us a pull request when done.

 ## Attribution

-This paper template is insipred by: https://github.com/ypriverol/github-paper.
+This paper template is inspired by https://github.com/ypriverol/github-paper.